 But I had to stop the topamax because it wasn't performing the required task.

 My doc sent me to an ENT for something else.
 The ENT did a CT scan of my head.
 No tumor.
 Then I gave up and went to the neurologist, who shook his head and told me to stop taking all the OTCs.

-When I moved to Milwaukee, my family doc refused to treat my headaches.
+When I moved to [new town], my family doc refused to treat my headaches.
 "I don't do those," he said.
 "I don't know enough.
 You have to see a neurologist for that."

 I went to the neurologist, who bills out at $800 an hour and I am not complaining about that because I would happily pay $800 never to have another headache again as long as I live.

 She took a long case history, gave me a dozen photocopied pages that I glanced at and then tossed.
 I didn't get headaches after eating aged cheese or chocolate.
 I got them from glare, changes in barometric pressure, dehydration, and then sometimes just because.
 It was the just becauses I wanted to figure out.